iamfaham/JobSync/SETUP_ENV.md

 - Delete the credential and create a new one as **Desktop app**
 - Desktop apps automatically support `http://localhost`

-**"Port already in use" / "[WinError 10013]"**

-- The code tries multiple ports automatically (8080, 49256, 8000)
-- If all fail, it falls back to manual authentication
-- Copy the URL, paste in browser, copy the code back

 **"Browser doesn't open" on first run**

 - Copy the URL from console and paste in your browser manually